 festival, a lunar holiday that usually falls in the month of November.
 Loy Krathong

-is a three day festival with traditions about gratitude, forgiveness, and good fortune.
+is a three day festival with traditions on gratitude, forgiveness, and good fortune.
 Thousands every year decorate banana-leaf baskets, or krathong

-, with flowers and candles and release them onto the city’s waterways to pay respect to the Goddess of Water.
-The festival is most famous for the tradition of releasing paper lanterns, which are actually like small hot air balloons, into the night sky - a symbol for letting your troubles float away.
+, and release them onto the city’s waterways to pay respect to the Goddess of Water.
+The festival is most famous for the tradition of releasing paper lanterns into the night sky - a symbol for letting your troubles float away.

 Paper lanterns being released into the night sky, Loy Krathong Festival